trivule/trivule/ISSUES.md

-- Rename startWithLetter to startWithString
-- Rename endWithLetter to endWithString
-- Rename containsLetter to containsString
 - Write unit test for the form rules
-- Rule (only:number) must only:digit
 - Write the maxlength, minlength to accept array